OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 The number of data transactions per refresh cycle shall be provided in the device configuration, in addition to a data transaction interval in milliseconds.
 Data transactions shall happen consecutively every interval until the limit has been reached or the next refresh transaction, and then shall idle or sleep if the transactions are finished early.
 #### Packet Format

-Information sent during a Data transaction shall be formatted as follows:

 | Three-Bit Code | Packet Type |
 | --- | --- |
 | 100 | Initial Refresh/Sync Data |